thomaspepio/hn-queries/README.md

       - OUTPUT : list of queries

    - Design :
      - for the date parameter, three are search patterns : `YYYY`, `YYYY-MM` and `YYYY-MM-DD`.
 Response time of the APIs should not vary too much whether the search targets a specific day or a whole year.
      - we know that balanced binary trees offer _O(log n)_ search.
 Our problem is that we have three different kind of keys.
 A naïve approach would see us use three kidns of binary trees, one per search pattern, nesting related tree into one another.
      - this naïve approach seems complicated to implement and to maintain.
 We can solve this issue by making the three patterns comparable by padding _zeroes_ when necessary (`2020` becomes `20200000`, `202001` becomes `20200100`, `20200101` does not change).
-      - this less naïve approach yields 1095 keys, for each year we want to index (indexing every HN search since it's birth would require 14k keys)
+     - this less naïve approach yields 1095 keys, for each year we want to index (indexing every HN search since it's birth would require 14k keys).
-      - URLs can be deduplicated and referenced by a _primary key_, tree nodes can reference those keys to avoid duplication
+     - URLs can be deduplicated and referenced by a _primary key_, tree nodes can reference those keys to avoid duplication.
-      - retrieving the Nth most popular querries can be managed by updating query frequency at the node level
+     - retrieving the Nth most popular querries can be managed by updating query frequency at the node level.

 Given the following URL log :
 ```